ART & ORGANISM

 Elements of Art and Aesthetic Experience

-In ART & ORGANISM I understand ART as an ensemble of related traits that are expressed or experienced as both processes and products of cognition.
-These function in ways unlike those used in most moment-to-moment, day-to-day processes of identifying and dealing with biologically relevant needs.
+In ART & ORGANISM I hope to explore ART as an ensemble of related traits that are expressed or experienced as both processes and products of cognition. [look in on the meaning of cognition, including embodied cognition] These function in ways unlike those used in most moment-to-moment, day-to-day processes of identifying and dealing with biologically relevant needs.
 (Our consideration of NEEDS begins with Maslow’s hierarchy: see these now.)
 In other words, ART appears to “go beyond” immediate needs by exercising skills and combinations of skills (of perception, integration, and expression).
 In practice this results in “making special” (Dissanyake).
 That is the stimulus “stands out” and recruits more attention than it would routinely.

 In “going beyond” ART has much in common with PLAY.
 Both ART and PLAY were once considered “autotelic” in that they were done for their own sake and not to meet some other external need.
 We are now aware that they are important parts of self-actualization, of development that enables the fullest expression of a human’s potential.